Ajit-Kumar-Dass/SuperStore-Analysis/README.md

 1. Download or clone this repository
 2. Open the `.pbix` file using **Power BI Desktop**
-3. Interact with filters, slicers, and visuals to explore insights
+3. Use filters and slicers to explore different insights

 ---